albertodonato/python-skeleton/README.md

 # Skeleton tree for python projects

-This is an helper script to setup a typical python project.
+This is a helper script to setup a typical python project.

 It takes a few config options and generates a tree with template/boilerplate files for further customization.